thrightguy/CloudToLocalLLM/scripts/setup/README.md

 ## 🛠 Troubleshooting

-- If a script fails with a message about a missing container (e.g., Nginx), make sure the container is running and named as above.
+- If a script fails with a message about a missing container (e.g., webapp), make sure the container is running and named as above.
 - Do **not** use fallback or temp containers (like `ctl_temp_web_for_ssl-webapp-1`).
 - Always use the main compose file for starting/stopping services.